 Advanced features include:

-Anomaly detection: Identification of unusual patterns or terms
+Anomaly detection: Identification of unusual patterns

 Privilege review: Automated attorney-client privilege screening

-Clustering: Grouping similar documents for efficient review
+Clustering: Grouping similar documents for efficiency

 Metadata analysis: Deep examination of document properties